simplex-chat/simplex-chat/readme.md

 - Visiblity of user profile information to chat system and other chat users.

+## Requirements

+- User profile is only visible to the proifle connections, but not to the chat network
+- User profile is not stored on the server.
+- Profile connections are not stored on the server.
+- It should not be possible to construct the list of user connections by analysing server database or any logs.
+- It should not be possible, other than by compromising the client, to send messages from another user profile.
+- It should not be possible, other than by compromising all servers the user is connected to, to prevent message delivery to a user.
+- All participants of the conversation should be able to:
+  - prove that the received messages were actually sent by another party.
+  - prove that the sent messages were received by another party.
+  - prove sent/received time/delivery order - with the solution below only timestamp of another party can be proven, not the actual time.

 ## Solution

 - No phone numbers, user names and no DNS are used to identify to users (chat servers may choose to be accessible via DNS, but it is not required)